 3. The Lonely City by Olivia Laing

 Not a typical travel memoir, as the author doesn’t stray outside of their hometown of New York City, but a beautiful travel read nonetheless.
 Laing ties the work of four innovative artists and their connection to urban life and modern loneliness in a sublimely beautiful way.

-As a solo traveler, this book resonated deeply with me and gave me a new appreciation for my own company, especially as a woman.
+As a solo traveler, this book about traveling resonated deeply with me and gave me a new appreciation for my own company, especially as a woman.
 It’s one of those books that moved me so much I remember exactly where I read it (in bed, under the mid-summer light, in a converted barn on the Isle of Man full of kittens and spiders).
 Buy it on Amazon.

 4. The Art of Travel by Alain de Botton

 I love everything the philosopher Alain de Botton has written (high marks also for How Proust Can Change Your Life), but his guide to getting lost and found in travel is lovely.
 Don’t let his fancy titles fool you into thinking this is some dense, inaccessible philosophical work – he explores why we travel, what we get out of it, and how it changes us.

 And he does it all in a way that seems so simple it’s easy to forget the depths of knowledge he accesses to get us there.
 It’s one of my favorite books about travel and finding yourself.
 It will make you look at your past travels, and your desire to travel, and your future travels, in a new and clearer light.
 Buy it on Amazon.